codetalkio/codethoughts.io/posts/2023-10-16-the-stack-part-3.md

 We are essentially hedging our bets by building both a JavaScript-based Frontend, which is the safe bet, and a Rust/WASM-based Frontend, which is the future bet.
 We will be using the same GraphQL API for both, so we can easily switch between them.

-If you want to jump straight to the code, you can find it in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-3-frontend) which links directly to the Part 3 branch.
+There is quite a lot to cover.
+My recommendation is to clone down the Part 3 branch in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-3-frontend) and use this post as an explanation of what is set up.

 <div></div><!--more-->